Table of Contents

 California residents that paid to remove Mugshots

-According to recent affidavit, a number of Californians paid hundreds of dollars to remove their mugshots from the website.
+According to a recent affidavit, a number of Californians paid hundreds of dollars to remove their mugshots from the website.

 — A Santa Rosa resident who spent a night in jail, but was not charged with a crime.
 He asked the publishing company to remove his photo.
 The company refused.
 And, this young man believes the mugshot is the likely cause behind his inability to find work.